Soil Death and the Case for Animal Foods, Why Most Plant-Based Diets Fail in a Depleted Century

 The modern-toxin context

 We do not live in 1850.
-The body is now exposed daily to a load of synthetic chemistry, electromagnetic radiation, microplastic, glyphosate, fluoride, heavy metals from air and water, and ambient industrial residue that the body's detox systems were not designed to handle.
-The detox systems work on substrates: (built from cysteine, glycine, glutamate), (glycine, taurine, methionine), and the methylation cycle (B12, folate, betaine, choline).
+The body is now exposed daily to a load of synthetic chemistry, electromagnetic radiation, microplastic, glyphosate, fluoride, heavy metals from air and water, and ambient industrial residue its detox systems were never designed to handle.
+Those systems run on substrates: (built from cysteine, glycine, glutamate), (glycine, taurine, methionine), and the methylation cycle (B12, folate, betaine, choline).

 Every one of those substrates is concentrated in animal tissue.
-The argument for animal foods in 2026 is stronger than it was in 1936, not weaker, because the body is paying a heavier daily detox tax than any generation before it.
-Trying to run that tax bill on the substrate of depleted plants alone is the metabolic equivalent of trying to run a steel mill on driftwood.
+The argument for animal foods now is stronger than it was in 1936, not weaker, because the body pays a heavier daily detox tax than any generation before it.
+Running that tax bill on the substrate of depleted plants alone is the metabolic equivalent of running a steel mill on driftwood.
 It works for a while; then it does not.

 The arc

-The strict vegetarian and vegan position would have been defensible in 1850, on intact soil, with intact microbiome, without industrial contamination, with traditional plant preparation techniques that the modern table has lost, and without the daily toxin load of the contaminated century.
-It is not defensible now without active supplementation discipline, and most of the people running it are not running the discipline.
+The strict vegetarian and vegan position would have held in 1850, on intact soil, with intact microbiome, without industrial contamination, with the traditional plant preparation the modern table has lost, and without the daily toxin load of a contaminated century.
+It does not hold now without active supplementation discipline, and most of the people running it are not running the discipline.

-The strict omnivore position, fed by feedlot animals on glyphosate-laden grain, is also not defensible.
-The factory-farmed animal carries the toxin profile of the system that produced it.
+The strict omnivore position, fed by feedlot animals on glyphosate-laden grain, does not hold either.
+The factory-farmed animal carries the toxin profile of the system that made it.

-The defensible position is in the middle and rigorous on both sides of the question.
+The defensible position sits in the middle and stays rigorous on both sides.
 Eat the animal.
 Source the animal correctly.
 Eat the plants.
 Source the plants correctly.
 Restore the soil substrate where you can grow your own.
 Supplement the gaps the food chain can no longer cover.
 And if a serious yogic or spiritual practice has called the practitioner into a vegetarian discipline, run it with full supplementation honesty, or do not run it.

 Sources